 7.3.5.12.2 Semantics of the service primitive

-The IPI-REPORT parameter is present if dot11RadioMeasurementActivated is true and if IPI reporting has been turned on by the IPI-STATE parameter.
+The IPI-REPORT parameter is present if dot11RadioMeasurementActivated is true.
 The IPI-REPORT parameter provides a set of IPI values for a time interval.
 The set of IPI values may be used by the MAC sublayer for radio measurement purposes.
-The set of IPI values are recent values observed by the PHY entity since the generation of the most recent PHY-TXEND.confirm, PHY-RXEND.indication, PHY-CCARESET.confirm, or PHY-CCA.indication primitive, whichever occurred latest.
+The set of IPI values are recent values observed by the PHY entity since the generation of the most recent PHY-TXEND.confirm, PHY-RXEND.indication or PHY-CCA.indication primitive, whichever occurred latest.

 TGmc editor, delete subclause 7.3.5.10 PHY-CCARESET.request and all of its subclauses.